 As the years went on, my issues and LD problem seem to get worse.
-Now that I was getting older, school got harder and I was getting farther and farther behind.
+Now that I was getting older, and school got harder and I was getting farther and farther behind.
 Even though I had a handicap that didn’t matter.
 I still had to keep up with the homework and the tests.

 I Hate Reading